Bern City Guide

 Quick facts

-• The Zytglogge astronomical clock performs a mechanical puppet show every hour.
+• The Zytglogge clock tower performs an intricate mechanical puppet show every hour on the hour.

 🏛️